cloudmesh/classes/docs/source/overview.rst

 The following artifacts are part of the deliverabels

-.. todo:: include paper/report length requirement
+.. todo:: Hyungro. include paper/report length requirement

 This needs also to be provided for Papers that are written in a team.

 Report Format
 ---------------

+`paper-report.docx <files/paper-report.docx>`__

 All reports will be using the ACM pubform format.
 The Word template can be found at TBD A LaTeX version can be found at